 Part 3:11 Stages of humanity’s journey to enlightenment

-Before beginning this description of the stages that humanity has journeyed through to reach enlightenment, I should mention that while these stages are very briefly discussed towards the end of the Main Introductory Video to The Biology, I have chosen to include that description here, which is relatively early in the transcript.
+Before beginning this description of the stages that humanity has journeyed through to reach enlightenment, I should mention that while these stages are very briefly discussed towards the end of the 2009 Introductory Video, I have chosen to include that description here, which is relatively early in the transcript of that 2009 Introductory Video.
 The reason for this re-positioning is that in this written presentation I have now been able to introduce all the concepts necessary to explain the stages, and since the stages are so significant in terms of helping us to better understand ourselves they should be included as soon as possible.

 The above sequence of fossil hominid skulls, which date back to our ape ancestors, appeared in the November 1985 edition of National Geographic magazine.
 While anthropologists have since discovered more varieties of Australopithecus and Homo than those depicted here, these remain representative of the main varieties.

 In examining this sequence we can see that a sudden increase in the size of the brain case, and by inference the brain’s volume, occurred around two million years ago.
 A larger brain case was needed to house a larger ‘association cortex’.
 As explained in Part 3:3, the ability to ‘associate’ information is what made it possible to reason how experiences are related, learn to understand and become conscious of, or aware of, or intelligent about, the relationship between events that occur through time.
 It follows that the development of a larger association cortex meant that a greatly increased need for understanding had emerged, which, as will be explained shortly, was a result of the emergence of the dilemma of the human condition.
 The inference we can take from this evidence then is that the human condition became a full blown problem some two million years ago.